-- 3. To view the camera in its native fisheye format, click the OFF button on the Dewarping toolbar (as in the image above). - 4.
+- 3. To view the camera in its native fisheye format, click the OFF button on the Dewarping toolbar (as in the image above). - Beginning in version 22.12, if Smart Search is enabled, and Dewarping is OFF, you may edit Smart Search settings for the Player (if needed). - 4.
 To view the camera in the Perspective format, click the PERSPECTIVE button on the Dewarping toolbar (as in the image below).